 Unbalanced Interpretation.
 Another issue that arises repeatedly in this literature is unbalanced interpretation: much to-do over a significant finding that colludes with the Play Ethos, while explaining away (or ignoring) a result that does not.

 One example of this is from Sylva et al. (1976)'s study of the effects of playing with sticks and clamps on problem solving, described earlier.
-Sylva et al. reported that children who played with task materials before to being asked to solve a problem solved the problem "better" (p.
+Sylva et al. reported that children who played with task materials before being asked to solve a problem solved the problem "better" (p.
 256) than children who were shown how to solve the problem.
 However, close examination of the data suggests otherwise.
 Table 2 showed that 15 children who watched the experimenter clamp the sticks together (the observe group) solved the problem and 14 who played with the sticks (the play group) solved it; 3 who did not get any treatment solved it.
 The report noted that "play and no treatment are significantly different" without noting that play and observe are the same.

-One sense in which the play group did do "better," as they claimed, is that children in the play group were given fewer hints as indicated by a Mann-Whitney U test.
+One sense in which the play group did do "better," as they claimed, is that children in the play group were given fewer hints.
 However, the numbers (reported in the dissertation) tell a different story: the number of hints was 120 for the group that received no treatment, 77 for the observe group, and 74 for the play group (Silva, 1974).
 A difference of 3 hints across 36 children seems trivial.

-The third sense in which they claim the play group did "better" is that they started with simple solutions and advanced to more complex ones, whereas the observe group started with more complex ones-but it is unclear whether this is truly better, if they were no more apt to solve the problem.
-Regardless, this difference in approaches across the conditions makes sense: a more complex use of the clamp was demonstrated to the observe group, hence their early efforts were more complex.
+The second sense in which they claim the play group did "better" is that play group children started with simple solutions and advanced to more complex ones, whereas observe group children started with more complex solutions.
+It is unclear whether this is truly better, since children in the play group were no more apt to solve the problem.
+Regardless, this difference in approaches across the conditions makes sense: A more complex use of the clamp was demonstrated to the observe group, hence their early efforts were more complex.
 In essence, a null finding (the same likelihood of solving the problem from observing as from playing, and the same number of hints) is interpreted as showing that play promotes problem solving, and this is how it is passed down in the literature.

-A second example of an interpretation that seem stronger than the data warrant is Elias and Berk (2002); the original write up of this study was precise about the findings, but is cited elsewhere as if they were stronger more definitive terms (for example, in Berk, Mann, & Ogan, 2006).
+A second example of an interpretation that seems stronger than the data warrant is Elias and Berk (2002); the original write up of this study was precise about the findings, but is described elsewhere as if the findings were more definitive (for example, in Berk, Mann, & Ogan, 2006).
 In this study, preschoolers' natural pretend play in classrooms was coded, and their clean-up and circle time behaviors were observed early and late in the year as measures of self-regulation.
-Engaging in complex sociodramatic play was associated with a greater increase in self-regulation, as measured by the clean up but not the circle time activity, and then only for highly impulsive children.
+Engaging in complex sociodramatic play was associated with a greater increase in self-regulation, as measured by the clean up but not the circle time activity, and only for highly impulsive children.

 However, these findings did not replicate in a later study with low-income children (Berk et al., 2006).
-Given the rather limited finding (one of two measures and high-impulsive, middleincome children only), it seems a stretch to interpret this study as showing that the study "confirms the contribution of pretend play to the development of self-regulation abilities" (Hoffman & Fuss, p.
+Given the rather limited finding (one of two measures and only for the subset of high-impulsive, middle-income children), it seems a stretch to interpret this study as showing that the study "confirms the contribution of pretend play to the development of self-regulation abilities" (Hoffman & Russ, 2012, p.
 176).
 Research on play suffers in legitimacy when findings are reported in a less than even-handed way.